Mia06-coder/requirement-analysis/README.md

 - **Supports Planning**: Provides input for estimating timelines, budgeting, and resource allocation.
 - **Ensures Quality**: Establishes measurable acceptance criteria that guide testing and validation.

+## ❓ Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in the success of any software project.
+It provides a clear foundation for the entire development process and ensures alignment between the technical team and stakeholders.

+### 🔑 Key Reasons

+1. **Guides the Development Process**
+   Clearly defined requirements act as a roadmap for developers, reducing ambiguity and helping ensure the product meets expectations.

+2. **Saves Time and Costs**
+   Identifying requirements early helps avoid unnecessary rework and scope creep, keeping the project within budget and on schedule.

+3. **Ensures Stakeholder Satisfaction**
+   Involving users and stakeholders during requirement gathering guarantees the final solution addresses real needs, increasing satisfaction and usability.